jnhong/cs403-dpl/README.md

 ```

 ### Interpreter
+- The name of the interpreter is `403`, and it takes as an argument the filename of the input program to be processed.
+Example:
+    - `403 program.403`
 - executable information (output of `file 403`):
   - ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.32, BuildID[sha1]=be282c884e01e66b5d846dde4af884c35d240d20, not stripped
 - options